Exclusive and dissociative J/$\psi$ photoproduction, and exclusive dimuon production, in p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 8.16$ TeV: Data analysis

 \subsection{Signal extraction for the two-photon process at low masses}

 The yields of dimuons from exclusive two-photon interactions, $N_{\gamma \gamma}$, are measured by performing an unbinned log-likelihood fit of the \pt distribution up to $\pt = 3$~\GeVc of the selected dimuons in the invariant mass range $1.0 < \mmm < 2.5$~\GeVmass, where no contamination is expected from the \jpsi peak.
-The measurements are performed as a function of the dimuon invariant mass, in the three intervals $1.0 < \mmm < 1.5$~\GeVmass, $1.5 < \mmm < 2.0$~\GeVmass and $2.0 < \mmm < 2.5$~\GeVmass.
+The measurements are performed as a function of the dimuon invariant mass, in the three intervals $1.0 < \mmm < 1.5$~\GeVmass, $1.5 < \mmm < 2.0$~\GeVmass, and $2.0 < \mmm < 2.5$~\GeVmass.
 They are presented in the rapidity interval $ 2.5 < y < 4.0$, and for $ 2.5 < y < 3.25$ and $3.25 < y < 4.0$, where the rapidity is measured in the laboratory frame with respect to the proton beam direction.

 Figure~\ref{fig:landau} shows the \pt distribution of the dimuon candidates that satisfy the selections for $1.5 < \mmm < 2.0$~\GeVmass.
-The data contains a mixture of exclusive and non-exclusive two-photon interactions, which are distinguished by their characteristic \pt distribution.
+The data contain a mixture of exclusive and non-exclusive two-photon interactions, which are distinguished by their characteristic \pt distribution.
 While exclusive events dominate in the data at low \pt, the tail extending up to higher \pt is mostly due to non-exclusive interactions.

 Exclusive \ggmm events are described with a Landau distribution, which is found to describe well the Monte Carlo data up to $\pt = 0.38$~\GeVc.
 A single-component fit of a Landau distribution is performed to the data requiring exclusivity on the proton side, as described in Sec.~\ref{sec:p-exc}, up to $\pt = 0.38$~\GeVc.
 In this selection, non-exclusive events are expected to be negligible.
-The mean and standard deviation parameters of the Landau distribution are extracted and used when fitting the data that passed the standard selection, which includes both exclusive and non-exclusive components.
-Changing the maximum \pt value of the fitting interval or using a two-component model to account for exclusive and non-exclusive events instead of a single-component description might impact the mean and standard deviation parameters obtained from the fit of the exclusive-dominated sample.
+The location and scale parameters of the Landau distribution are extracted.
+The obtained location parameter ranges between 0.054 and 0.092 for the different bins.
+The scale parameter ranges between 0.23 and 0.39.
+They are then used when fitting the data that passed the standard selection, which includes both exclusive and non-exclusive components.
+Changing the maximum \pt value of the fitting interval or using a two-component model to account for exclusive and non-exclusive events instead of a single-component description might impact the location and scale parameters obtained from the fit of the exclusive-dominated sample.
 This is taken into account in the ``signal extraction'' systematic uncertainty (see Sec~\ref{sec:gg-syst}).